WBattist/codeforces/README.md

 genuinely matulka kys, you make learning a simple topic a course of hell.
 Hours of study for little return.

 i should have listened to eshan bro STEM is a false dream

+forgot to xommit yesterday, dirst time in 2 weeks